Printable – Department By-Laws- September, 2019

 SECTION 3.
 The Second Vice President shall act in the absence of the President and First Vice President.
 She shall accept an appointment to a Department Committee and perform such other duties as may be assigned by the President.

-SECTION4.
+SECTION 4.
 The Department Secretary-Treasurer shall record, or have recorded, proceedings of the Department organization in Convention assembled, the Department Executive Committee meetings, and keep all records of the Department organization.
-She shall transmit reports and calls of meetings.
-She shall be custodian of the funds of the Department organization and she shall account for same.
-She shall co-sign all checks in disbursing the funds of the organization.
+The Secretary-Treasurer shall transmit reports and calls of meetings; shall be custodian of the funds of the Department organization and shall account for same.
+The Secretary-Treasurer shall co-sign all checks in disbursing the funds of the organization.
 In the event of the physical inability of the Secretary-Treasurer to sign checks, they may be signed by the Finance Chairman and the Department President.
-She shall make reports of the condition of the Department Treasury when called for by the Department President, and shall perform such other duties as are usually incident to her office.
-She shall also be an ex-officio member of the Finance and Personnel Committees with voice only.
+The Secretary-Treasurer shall make reports of the condition of the Department Treasury when called for by the Department President, and shall perform such other duties as are usually incident to her office.
+The Secretary-Treasurer shall also be an ex-officio member of the Finance and Personnel Committees with voice only.

 SECTION 6.
 The Historian shall compile the historical records of the Department organization and make a report to the Department Convention.